basho/basho_docs/source/languages/en/riak/ops/advanced/upgrading-search-2.md

     You can press `ctrl-C` to exit from the attached shell.

-    In the background AAE will start building trees for Yokozuna and exchange them with KV.
-These exchanges will notice objects are missing and index them in Yokozuna.
+    In the background AAE will start building trees for new Search and exchange them with KV.
+These exchanges will notice objects are missing and index them in new Search.

     <!-- no re-index command currently exists -->